Tag

 By | Serial | No Comments

-The marigold colored walls of Barragan’s main room screamed sunshine.
-Rhea headed for the darkness of the bar.
-It was a little after seven on “Dollar Taco Monday” – an easy choice for her first review.
-The tacos were OK – somewhere between the fresh grilled asada ones at the Saturday night Pop-ups on Yale St. and the ones at Taco Bell.
-And at a buck a piece she could easily meet Manny’s five dollar limit.
+The marigold colored walls of the main dining room at Barragan’s on Sunset screamed “sunshine!”
+Rhea hurried through it and headed for the darkness of the bar.
+It was “Two Buck Taco Tuesday” – her choice for her first review.
+The tacos were OK – somewhere between the soulful carne asada ones at the Saturday night pop-ups on York and the fast food addictions of Taco Bell.
+At two bucks a piece she could meet Manny’s ten buck limit.

-A waiter brought Rhea her tacos, a display of chorizo, beefy oxtail, lime chicken, herbs, beans and cacique cream encased in fried tortillas.
-Heaven.
-She looked back out the window, maybe someone to share with would walk by.
+A waiter brought Rhea her tacos.
+She looked back out the window.
 A scruffy girl about sixteen came into view, carrying an overstuffed blue IKEA bag.
-Rhea drained half the beer in a single gulp, wrapped the tacos in a few napkins, slapped ten dollars on the counter, took the tacos and left.
+Rhea drained half her beer in a single gulp, wrapped the tacos in a few napkins, slapped twenty dollars on the counter, took the tacos and left.

 “Sheena?”
-Rhea said, close behind.
+Rhea said, close now.
 The girl turned.

 “Officer Porter!” she cried out, recognizing Rhea.

 “Yeah.
-Yeah…” Sheena answered, unconvincingly then looked at the napkin-wrapped bundle Rhea was holding.
-“Those tacos?”
+Yeah…” Sheena answered, unconvincingly then looked at the wrapped tacos.

-Rhea offered them to her, “One is chorizo.”
+Rhea offered them to her, “One is oxtail.”

-Sheena flashed a brief smile as she took four of the little tacos, leaving the chorizo one.
-“I’ve been looking for you.
+Sheena flashed a brief smile as she took four of the little tacos, leaving the oxtail one.
+“I was looking for you.
 Where’ve you been?”

 “Sorta on a break.”
-Rhea explained then asked again, “Everything OK?”
+Rhea admitted then asked again, “Everything OK?”

 “Nothing happened really, it’s just… There’s this smell…”